drewfx/magento-2-notes/certification_questions/questions.md

 #### Replace image in the item on configurable product on checkout cart
 * With the so-called Configurable Swatches which allow "Product Image Swap".
   * Swap images defined by Option Label
-    * ne way to configure swap images is to upload images to a configurable product with labels exactly matching the specific option labels (for example, Royal Blue).
+    * One way to configure swap images is to upload images to a configurable product with labels exactly matching the specific option labels (for example, Royal Blue).
   * Swap images defined by Base Image
     * Another way to configure swap images is to upload base images to each child product of the configurable product.